It's Rush Limboss, serving humanity simply by showing up.

 That's what they're saying.

-K Stan's got out of hand and National Guard dares to beat the protesters upside the head.
+K-State's got out a hand and National Guard dares to beat the protesters upside the head.

-If the protests interrupt normal progression of events, taking place of events.
+They are there to make sure that jobs and everything functions normally if the protests interrupt normal progression of events taking place of events.

 That's why they're there.